 Rev Francis claims that Nichol’s idea is wrong ‘on at least two dozen counts’.
 If that’s so, it’s unfortunate that he bases his rebuttal on some of some very weak ones out of those twenty-four.
 He argues that unnamed Catholic pilgrims who saw the image felt that forgery was impossible, which is meaningless.
-More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument for the time.
-More recently, it’s been shown that pollen from all around the world can be found on the shroud, which is consistent with it being a destination for pilgrims from around the world.
-He also argues that the position of the nail wounds in the wrists argues against medaeval forgery which is a fair point, but not really conclusive.
+More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument to be made in the 1970s.
+More recently, it’s been shown that pollen from all around the world can be found on the shroud — which is consistent with it being a destination for pilgrims from around the world.
+He also argues that the position of the nail wounds in the wrists argues against medieval forgery which is a fair point, but not really conclusive.

 There’s a series of still pictures of a team of scientists examining the shroud.
 Nimoy says that their results would bring controversy, but didn’t say what they were.
 He goes on to discuss radiocarbon dating.
 At the time, there had been no carbon dating of the Shroud, because it would require too large a sample of the relic to be destroyed in testing.
-This involves an interview with an elderly Italian countess, for some reason.
-Anyway, the Shroud was later tested and found to be medaeval, for all the difference that made.
+This part involves an interview with an elderly Italian countess, for some reason.
+Anyway, the Shroud was later tested and found to be medieval, for all the difference that made.

 If it’s any consolation to believers, unhappy that scientists can’t convince everyone that you’re right, bear in mind that scientists also can’t convince everyone that global warming is real or even if the Earth is round.
 Having a stamp on your pet theory that says ‘science’ isn’t going to be the game-changer that you might believe, so there’s no point complaining that you don’t have it.